LOrtenzo/Ortenzo-portfolio/Final Project_Linda Ortenzo.md

 # Data
-Most of the data I will be using to do the visualizations described in the project structure above will come from this study by the Annenberg Inclusion Initiative.http://assets.uscannenberg.org/docs/aii-inequality-report-2019-09-03.pdf  The data showing that the 2014-17 top grossing films had female leads comes from a study by the former U.S. Chief Technology Officer in this report https://shift7.com/media-research.
-Data from the impact on children comes from this report infographics by Common Sense Media https://www.commonsensemedia.org/watching-gender-infographic.
-In all of these cases, I will be recreating the data which is easy to do.
+Most of the data I will be using to do the visualizations described in the project structure above will come from this study by the [Annenberg Inclusion Initiative](http://assets.uscannenberg.org/docs/aii-inequality-report-2019-09-03.pdf)  The data showing that the 2014-17 top grossing films had female leads comes from a study by the former U.S. Chief Technology Officer in this report [https://shift7.com/media-research].
+Data from the impact of media on children comes from this infographic in a report by Common Sense Media [https://www.commonsensemedia.org/watching-gender-infographic].
+I will be recreating the data from all of the sources, because they are not available publicly.
+It will be easy to do, however, since they are small data sets.

 # Method and Medium